HarryFischer/wrecktangle/work.markdown

 ---
 title: Projects
+redirect-from:
+  - "/servicesmagazine"
 date: 2022-03-12 16:26:00 Z
 position: 2
 intro:
+  - text:
-- text: "### We are passionate about creating success, and we bring an enthusiastic approach to our work to enable us to deliver it."
+      "### We are passionate about creating success, and we bring an enthusiastic approach to our work to enable us to deliver it."
 layout: projects
 ---